the-peon-project/peon-docs/manual/docs/development/01_orchestrator.md

 ### 0.3.0

-- [x] CHANGE :tools: Change dockerfile to support using `docker.sock` socket file to manage docker (from SSH)
+- [x] CHANGE :tools: Change docker file to support using `docker.sock` socket file to manage docker (from SSH)

 ### 0.2.17